dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 } from 'dynamsoft-capture-vision-react-native';
 ```

 Next in `App.js`, let's define the `state` to your component.
-In the `state`, add a `results` variable, initialized to null.
+In the `state`, add a `results` variable, initialized to `null`.
 In the following steps, we will store the newly decoded barcodes to `results`.

 ```js
 class App extends React.Component {